Top 15 Vegetarian Dishes in Spain: A Culinary Journey

-So you’ve just arrived in Spain, the most amazing country to have some fun, and you are hungry!
+So you’ve just arrived in Spain, the most amazing country to have some fun in the sun, and you are hungry!
 You want to feast but you are facing a major problem.
+Every dish, snack and tapa seems to include meat!
+Where are the veggies?

 1. Gazpacho